Every instrument I make is a custom instrument in some way or another.

 There is an understanding of the past and look to the future in the work I do.
 Guitar designs that range from the traditional to the modern are taken into consideration if the end result creates the look and sound desired.
 My work is usually a little bit of both.

 I prefer to french polish instruments but back and sides can be lacquered for greater durability.
 French polish is a labor intensive finish which adds cost to the instrument but it is sonically wonderful and environmentally friendlier than a nitrocellulose lacquer finish.

 Wood is the medium I work in to create a guitar.
 It can also look gorgeous which is another plus.
 I have traditional tonewoods like Spruce, Cedar, and Rosewood in stock but non-traditional alternatives can be fun.
 Nothing is off the table.

 All of our design and materials choices go into shaping sound.
 Do you want the instrument to be bright or dark, quick of attack, bloom or sustain?
 The design and material density and stiffness are chosen to try to create the sound and response desired.

-Base price for a concert model guitar is $4100 Included with that are gotoh 510 Machine heads and a hard shell case.
+Standard with any instrument are Gotoh 510 Machine heads or equivalent and a hard shell case.
 French polish on the top and lacquered back and sides are standard.
 There is no charge for custom scale lengths and custom nut width or spacing.
 There are an almost infinite number of options but a few common ones with prices are listed below: